-DUE Wed, Sep 3: A one-paragraph description of your topic is due to the Carmen Discussion by 5pm.
-(You might want to include a short introduction to yourself, too!)
+DUE Wed, Aug 26: A one-paragraph description of your research topic is due to the Carmen Discussion by 5pm.
+Students will be at different stages, so the topics will vary in their level of detail and precision (and that is ok).
+Please include a short introduction to yourself, too.

-Sep 8: Introduction and TOPIC WORKSHOP
+Week 1 Aug 31: Introduction and TOPIC WORKSHOP

 - Watts, M. 2001.
 The Holy Grail: In Pursuit of the Dissertation Proposal.
 Berkeley: Regents of the University of California.
-Available on-line at http://iis.berkeley.edu/sites/default/files/InPursuitofPhD.pdf. - Other students' topic paragraphs, in Carmen Discussion (be prepared to comment on your own and others'!)
+Available on-line at http://iis.berkeley.edu/sites/default/files/InPursuitofPhD.pdf. - Other students' topic paragraphs, in Carmen Discussion (be prepared to comment orally on your own and others'!)